dllz0111/road-similarity-evaluation/README.md

 This program is a simple tool to quantify road similarity and diversity using Discrete Normalized Fréchet Distance, mainly intended for testing autonomous driving systems.

+This program has a C head file "NDPF.h", which includes some functions to calculate Fréchet Distance.
+Copy and paste into your project to use it.

+Some core functions:

+(double) rotate_theta(const group *a, const group *b)
+    -> compute the optimal rotation angle that aligns road b to road a.

+(long double) frecdis(const group *a, const group *b)
+    -> compute the Discrete Fréchet Distance between two polylines.

+(long double) normalized_frecdis(const group *a, const group *b)
+    -> compute the Fréchet Distance after arc-length normalization (the longer road is truncated to match the shorter one).

+(long double) NDPF(group *a, group *b)
+    -> full Normalized Direction-Preserving Fréchet Distance
+       (translation + rotation + optional reverse matching).

+(long double) sliding_NDPF(group *A, group *B)
+    -> compute the minimal NDPF under sliding window matching.

 Raylib is not in the folder, but it should be installed automatically.